gtn/qcreate/README.txt

-This activity is for Moodle 2.7.x and 2.8 versions, it will not work with Moodle previous versions.
+This activity is for Moodle 2.7 and ulterior versions, it will not work with Moodle previous versions.

 This module was originally created by Jamie Pratt (e-Mail: me@jamiep.org) with funding from Future University Hakodate http://www.fun.ac.jp/e/